Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 When a patient or blood donor has blood drawn at a hospital, clinic, or mobile donation site, they’re most often working with a phlebotomy technician.
 Also known as phlebotomists, these entry-level healthcare workers are primarily responsible for drawing blood and ensuring it’s properly labeled and stored.
 They’ll also track important patient information and help people nervous about having their blood drawn relax and feel comfortable.

-Phlebotomy Technician: Job Description
+Phlebotomist: Job Description

 What Does a Phlebotomy Technician Do?